 Adults: 750 yen / Elementary school students: 380 yen

-At the Kamisha of Akiba Shrine, you can purify yourself with a cut fire, throw a tengu plate, pass through the golden Torii of Happiness, light a fire at Kamieiwa Rock, and visit the main shrine.
+At the Akiha Shrine (upper), you can purify yourself with a cut fire, throw a tengu plate, pass through the golden Torii of Happiness, light a fire at Kamieiwa Rock, and visit the main shrine.
 Awarding of amulets and goshuin.
 There are also plenty of things to see and experience, such as visiting the shrine gate!

-Be sure to visit both Kamisha and Shimosha!
+Be sure to visit both Upper Shrine and Lower Shrine!

-Akihabara Hongu Akiba Shrine official website (external link)
+Akihabara Hongu Akiha Shrine official website (external link)